aayars/mastodon-boilerplate/README.md

 ## Object storage and frontend cache.

-If you aren't going to use cloud object storage (S3), this step can be skipped.
+If you aren't going to use cloud object storage (e.g. S3, Wasabi), this step can be skipped.

 Set up a new object storage bucket with your cloud provider of choice.
 Generate and make note of a shared key and secret for API access.